github/codeql/python/ql/src/experimental/dataflow/internal/readme.md

 If type information is available, flows can be discarded on the grounds of type mismatch.

 Tracked types are given by the class `DataFlowType` and the predicate `getTypeBound`, and compatibility is recorded in the predicate `compatibleTypes`.
+If type pruning is not used, `compatibleTypes` should be implemented as `any`; if it is implemented, say, as `none`, all flows will be pruned.

 Further, possible casts are given by the class `CastNode`.